Skip to main content

 warning

 If you lose your device or clear your browser storage, your local notes are deleted.
-Reconnecting your wallet alone is not enough — you must run a Rescan to attempt recovery.
+Reconnecting your wallet alone is not enough — recover them either by importing a note backup (instant) or by running a Rescan.

 1. Connect the same wallet you originally used to set up the vault.